shabados/presenter/CONTRIBUTING.md

 and your code will automatically be checked on-commit for style.
 It is recommended to install an ESLint plugin for your editor (VS Code's `ESLint` plugin works out of the box), so you can receive linter suggestions as you type.

-Create one feature per branch, preferably working against an issue.
-PRs will be squashed and merged when complete.

 ## Commit Message Guidelines

 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject: